Census Dots

 Native American/Other

-Of the 696 places in Indiana, Shelbyville is the 49th most populous.
+Shelbyville is ranked the 49th most populous place in Indiana, out of 976 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Shelbyville was ranked the 49th most populous place in the 2020 Census.

 Shelbyville's White Population